Facelift (album): Release and reception

-Facelift was released on August 28, 1990, peaking at number 42 in the summer of 1991 on the Billboard 200 chart.
+Facelift was released on August 28, 1990, peaking at No. 42 in the summer of 1991 on the Billboard 200 chart.
 It was the first album from the grunge movement to reach the top 50 in America on the Billboard 200, and the first to be certified gold by the Recording Industry Association of America on September 11, 1991, followed by Nirvana's Nevermind on November 27, 1991.

-Facelift included the singles "We Die Young", "Man in the Box", and "Sea of Sorrow", all of which had accompanying music videos.
-The album was a critical success, with "Hollywood" Steve Huey of AllMusic citing Facelift as "one of the most important records in establishing an audience for grunge and alternative rock among hard rock and heavy metal listeners."
+Facelift included two retail singles ("We Die Young" and "Man in the Box") and two promotional singles ("Bleed the Freak" and Sea of Sorrow"), all of which had accompanying music videos.
+The album was a critical success, with Steve Huey of AllMusic citing Facelift as "one of the most important records in establishing an audience for grunge and alternative rock among hard rock and heavy metal listeners."

 Facelift was not an instant success, selling under 40,000 copies in the first six months of release, until MTV added "Man in the Box" to regular daytime rotation.

-"Man in the Box" hit number 18 on the Mainstream Rock charts, with the album's follow up single, "Sea of Sorrow", reaching number 27, and in six weeks Facelift sold 400,000 copies in the United States.
+"Man in the Box" hit No. 18 on Billboards Album Rock Tracks chart, with the album's second promotional single, "Sea of Sorrow", peaking at No. 27, and in six weeks Facelift sold 400,000 copies in the United States.

 Alice in Chains was nominated for a Best Hard Rock Performance with Vocal Grammy Award in 1992 for "Man in the Box", but lost to Van Halen for their 1991 album For Unlawful Carnal Knowledge.
 The music video for "Man in the Box" was nominated for Best Heavy Metal/Hard Rock Video at the 1991 MTV Video Music Awards.
 The album won Best Debut Album at the 1991 Foundations Forum.